unicode-org/message-format-wg/exploration/text-vs-code.md

 such as [Rails internationalization](https://guides.rubyonrails.org/i18n.html#pluralization) in Ruby or YAML and [Android String Resources](https://developer.android.com/guide/topics/resources/string-resource.html#Plurals) in XML.
 These formats rely on the resource format providing clear delineation of the beginning and end of a pattern.

+Based on available data,
+no more than 0.3% of all messages and no more than 0.1% of messages with variants contain leading or trailing whitespace.
+No more than one third of this whitespace is localizable, and most commonly it's due to improper segmentation or other internationalization bugs.

 ## Use-Cases